 A Man’s Hands and Fingers Might Have Something to Do With His Level of Attractiveness

 Men with long ring fingers may be more prone to promiscuity because they’re too damn attractive, other studies show.
 It’s no excuse, but when researchers had 49 women assess the attractiveness of 49 men, they found that men with longer ring fingers ranked higher than their peers.
+There’s little beyond this as far as explanation or conjecture, but it’s still a fascinating correlation.

 A Man’s Finger Length Predicts How He’ll Treat Women